A Louisiana man hired hit men to kill a woman accusing him of rape, police said. Instead, they allegedly killed his sister.

 Police praised Brittany Cormier for intentionally claiming to be the victim in an attempt to protect the woman accusing her brother of rape.

-"Brittany Cormier tells the shooter she’s the rape victim accepting her faith to save the life of an actual victim,” Soignet said.
+"Brittany Cormier tells the shooter she’s the rape victim, accepting her fate to save the life of an actual victim,” Terrebonne Parish Sheriff Tim Soignet said Monday.

 On Friday, authorities charged Beaux Cormier, 35, and the two alleged gunmen, Andrew Eskine and Dalvin Wilson, with two counts of first-degree murder in connection with the women’s deaths.
 Both Eskine and Wilson confessed to killing both women, police said.